In Which We Serve: Awards and nominations

-On Christmas Eve 1942 in New York, the National Board of Review of Motion Pictures honoured the film as the Best English Language Film of the Year citing Bernard Miles and John Mills for their performances.
+On Christmas Eve 1942 in New York the National Board of Review of Motion Pictures honoured the film as the Best English Language Film of the Year, citing Bernard Miles and John Mills for their performances.

 The film was nominated in the 1943 Academy Awards for Best Picture and Best Original Screenplay (losing out to Casablanca and Princess O'Rourke respectively).
 However, Coward was presented with an Academy Honorary Award for "his outstanding production achievement."

 In Which We Serve also won the New York Film Critics Circle Award for Best Film (beating Casablanca) and the Argentine Film Critics Association Award for Best Foreign Film in 1943.

 Home media

 A Region 2 DVD with a running time of 96 minutes was released by Carlton on 11 October 1999.
 A Region 1 DVD was released as part of the David Lean Collection by MGM on 7 September 2004.
-It features subtitles in English, Spanish and French and an English audio track in Dolby Digital 1.0.
-In March 2012, The Criterion Collection released In Which We Serve on Blu-ray and DVD as part of the "David Lean Directs Noel Coward" Box Set, which includes a short documentary on the making of In Which We Serve.
+It features subtitles in English, Spanish, and French and an English audio track in Dolby Digital 1.0.
+In March 2012 The Criterion Collection released In Which We Serve on Blu-ray and DVD as part of the 'David Lean Directs Noël Coward' box set, which includes a short documentary on the making of In Which We Serve.